Blue Pine Fuels wildfire mitigation and strategy services logo in teal and orange, with mountains and pine tree

 • How much does defensible space work cost?

-It varies by property size, terrain, and vegetation density.
-We provide a free assessment and written estimate before any work begins.
-Grant funding may offset a significant portion of the cost.
+Cost varies by property size, terrain, and vegetation density.
+A risk assessment will provide you with a complete scope of work along with a written estimate before any work begins.
+We will also let you know if there are any grant funding opportunities that may help offset the costs.

-• How often does it need to be maintained?
+• How often does my property need to be maintained?

 Most properties need annual maintenance after an initial treatment.
 Some high-growth locations need attention twice a year.
 We include a maintenance schedule with every project.